Trump has vowed to free Jimmy Lai. A Hong Kong court is about to decide the media mogul’s fate

 But China’s deadly 1989 crackdown on student protesters in Tiananmen Square politicized Lai and created something of a rarity in Hong Kong: a wealthy tycoon willing to openly criticize Beijing’s leaders.
 He moved out of the clothing business and chose a new role – media baron.

 Lai founded Apple Daily in 1995, two years before Hong Kong was handed over to China.
-The outspoken publisher and his newspaper were at the forefront of the city’s pro-democracy movement, including the sweeping anti-government protests in 2019.
+The outspoken publisher and his newspaper were at the forefront of the city’s pro-democracy movement.

 A known vocal supporter of Trump and a devout Catholic, Lai traveled to Washington at the height of the 2019 protests, where he met with then Vice President Mike Pence and other US politicians to discuss the political situation in the city.